 Artificial Brilliance: Mooks intelligently throw grenades to attempt to flush players out of cover.
 Psychic enemies will often cast polyclones upon seeing the player.
 Attack helicopters will spam rockets at players in cover, to try and kill them with splash damage.
 Mooks also bumrush the enemy in an attempt to overwhelm them if they hear the player reloading.

-Awesome, but Impractical: The Hunting Machine is basically a dolled-up Bear Killer with double the damage, magazine, and accuracy, but is twice as inaccurate if shot while moving, suffers from an overly complex and blinding scope, and, with the game's fondness for Zerg Rushes, becomes hard to use when faced with swarms of enemies - especially with twice the reload time of the Bear Killer, and taking twice as long to fire between shots.
-The Excidium cannon is best described as a BFG9000; it's massive, has a splash damage radius that can kill targets over a dozen meters away, and is perfectly accurate.
+Awesome but Impractical: The Excidium cannon is best described as a BFG9000; it's massive, has a splash damage radius that can kill targets over a dozen meters away, and is perfectly accurate.
 Unfortunately, because of said huge splash radius, you're as likely to blow yourself to bits as the enemy, making it impractical in most of the mission areas, aside from the Noctis Labyrinth.
 You even get an achievement from nuking yourself with the Excidium.
 Melee can be this - due to the game's fondness for throwing hordes of enemies at you with knockback weapons, the only time someone should take a melee weapon is if they're wearing heavy armor and have a medkit.

 Black and Gray Morality: You are a member of EYE, the militant wing of the Secreta, which is dedicated primarily to protecting humanity from demons (and now, the Meta-Streumic Force) and is divided into two subgroups, the Culters and the Jians.
 You also have the Federation which is supposedly a totalitarian government.
 EYE fights them not so much to liberate the masses, but to make a grab for power for itself.
 Then you start finding out that the monsters of the metastreumonic force are a manifestation of the natural environments across countless planets that have been destroyed by Humanity, and some Humans are even siding with the monsters.
 The only obviously evil side is the one you're told you're part of, which are a group of fanatical Culters trying to make a power grab for itself, are obsessed with killing off the Jians, and take hold of Federation worlds.
 Outside of them, it's pretty open to debate on who's the real "good" team.

-In Riminah's route, a member of the Secreta shows up to berate you for blindly following Riminah.
-Mentor was a mole for the Secreta as a whole, trying to stop the civil war and remove Riminah from power.
+In Rimanah's route, a member of the Secreta shows up to berate you for blindly following Rimanah.
+Mentor was a mole for the Secreta as a whole, trying to stop the civil war and remove Rimanah from power.